 - Matrix or vector multiplication and addition; and vector square.

 - Outer product of two or three vectors (the latter is used for clipping).

-- Many interpolation functions using different parameters.
+- Many interpolation functions that use different parameters.

 - Depth Cueing and colour value from a light source (used for lighting and colour operations).

 - Z/depth average (I suspect this is for the ‘ordering table’, more details in the ‘Graphics’ section).

 You don’t have to remember all these to follow the rest of the article!
 Just keep in mind that the GTE will be taking care of the first stages of the graphics pipeline, such as 3D projection, lighting and clipping.
 This will help to generate the required data that will be sent to the GPU for rendering.

 The Motion Decoder, also called ‘MDEC’ or ‘Macroblock Decoder’, is another processor living next to the CPU.
 This time, it decompresses ‘Macroblocks’ into a format the GPU can understand.
 A Macroblock is a data structure that houses a picture with similar encoding to JPEG.

 The MDEC decompresses bitmaps made of 8x8 24 bpp pixels at a time.
 Walker’s programming guide states the MDEC can compute 9,000 macroblocks per second.
 This would allow to stream a 320x240 px full-motion video (FMV) at 30 frames per second.